 Professors: Carmen Sevilla Gonçalves dos Santos, Daniela Maria Segabinazi, Socorro de Fátima Barbosa

 3 Subjectivity Poetics

-The line involves projects that are dedicated to explore the subjective, from the psychoanalytic bias and poetic subjectivity in its historical, theoretical and critical developments.
+The line involves projects that are dedicated to explore the subjective, from the psychoanalytic point of view, and poetic subjectivity in its historical, theoretical and critical developments.
 In the first perspective, it aims to investigate literary texts of any genre and historicity, considering the theoretical-critical tendencies of the area.
-In the second, it is proposed to discuss the different approaches that surround the lyrical subject and how they reflect the historical subjectivities.
+In the second, it proposes to discuss the different approaches that surround the lyrical subject and the way they reflect the historical subjectivities.